15 Personalized Sales Email Samples That Actually Book Meetings (2026)

 Hi [Name], I see [Company] recently added [tool] — quick question: are you [doing X manually] or have you found a way to automate it?
 We integrate with [tool] to [specific outcome].
 Most [tool] users see [result] within [timeframe].
 10 minutes to show you — does [day] work?
 [Name]

-Why it converts: A question, not a pitch.
+Why it works: A question, not a pitch.
 Asks about their setup before assuming what they need.
+Questions get 50% more replies than statements in cold outreach.

 Subject: saw [Company] just brought on [name/title]